biutthapa/relate/README.md

 # Relate
-CLI tool that lets you design schema for relational databases with ease.
+A CLI tool that lets you design and implement schema for relational databases with ease.

 ## Usage